Surajmatere/Testing-purpose/command/command.md

-git log - check the log who are edit git releated task. git checkout -b dev - this command is used to create the new branch. git checkout dev - this comomand is used to switch one branch to another branch.
+git log - check the log who are edit git releated task. git checkout -b dev - this command is used to create the new branch. git checkout dev - this comomand is used to switch one branch to another branch. git remote -v  - If we want to share our data in github that we need to used git push and git pull we are using this command. git push - This command is used to push the code or file in git(Local machine)to github(remote machine) that we are using this command. git pull - those are chnaged are alredy done in github this chnaged are need to installed our machine that time we are using this command.